mbeall/reqs/proposal.md

 # Project Proposal
 ## Description
 Our website will be a support ticketing system that can be used for a variety of software, projects and organizations.
 While the project may expand in the future, there will be two basic types of users of the website: administrators and customers.
 Customers will be able to submit issues and feature requests for software and other projects without needing to create an account.
 Instead, they will verify which software/project/organization they are submitting a ticket for via a unique URL or some other method.
 Administrators will be able to login and moderate tickets, assigning tags, priorities, and support staff to them.
+If the customer supplies contact information, an administrator will be able to follow-up with them regarding the ticket they submitted.

 ## Functionality
 - Customer: Submit a ticket for a problem encountered with the software, project, or organization.